-Provided a quorum is present, voting will be on a simple majority basis and only by those in attendance at the meeting of the MDAAC and there will be no proxy vote.
+Where a vote is required, the Committee will comply with By-Law 2.3(f) of the SVHA By-Laws.
+Voting will be on a majority basis and only by those in attendance at the meeting.
+There will be no proxy votes.